cozy/cozy-stack/docs/konnectors_oauth.md

       redirect_uri=https://bob.cozy.rocks/accounts/redirect">
 ```

 **NOTE** the scope may depends on other fields being configured (checkboxes), this will be described in json in the konnectors manifest.
-The format will be determined upon implementation
+The format will be determined upon implementation.

-**NOTE** state should contains a reference to the accountID
+**NOTE** To limit bandwith and risk of state corruption, SettingsApp should save its state under a random key into localStorage, the key is then passed as the state in this query.

 B. Service let the user login, allow or deny scope